 Still mesmerized by the clouds, slowly seeping pink and orange at the bottom edge where the sun has begun to set, reflecting yellow light onto the tips of the mountains, he almost doesn't hear the next announcement.

 "End of the line, folks."
 The voice cuts across his distraction slowly, and Yamato blinks.
 He feels like he's coming out of a long nap, like he's not quite real yet, and he pulls his suitcase and his guitar off the rack with enormous lethargy.

 The train is nearly empty, only one other passenger in his entire car, and the two step onto the platform in eerie unison.
 The station is just as empty.
 There's a newspaper pinned under the nearest bench, the wind flapping it against the pavement.
-The only other people in sight are the conductor, smiling and waving from the last car, and an old man fast asleep on a bench next to his wife.
+The only other people in sight are the conductor, smiling and waving from the last car, and an old man and woman fast asleep on a bench, their shoulders touching.

 The other passenger nods at Yamato shortly and strides off, businesslike.
 Yamato starts to run a hand through his hair, but stops because it's matted and tangled from being pressed against the train window so long.